 Client First Approach

-With more choice comes a higher degree of complex decisions falling on the advisor’s shoulders.
-With one-size-fits-all or limited choice platforms, an advisor doesn’t have to make as many critical decisions, but that means a client who needs a more customized level service may not receive it.
-True independence is an advisor who is aligned with an RIA or broker-dealer that will free them from limited options and allow them to select the platforms and programs that best meet each client’s needs.
+With more choice comes a higher degree of complex decisions falling on the financial professional’s shoulders.
+With one-size-fits-all or limited choice platforms, a financial professional doesn’t have to make as many critical decisions, but that means a client who needs a more customized level service may not receive it.
+True independence is a financial professional who is aligned with an RIA or broker-dealer that will free them from limited options and allow them to select the platforms and programs that best meet each client’s needs.
 That is a client-first approach.